Vision Foundation Models as Effective Visual Tokenizers for Autoregressive Image Generation: Acknowledgments

 \section{Acknowledgments}

 This work has been supported by the National Key R\&D Program of China (Grant No. 2022YFB3608300), Hong Kong Research Grant Council - Early Career Scheme (Grant No. 27209621), General Research Fund Scheme (Grant No. 17202422, 17212923, 17215025) Theme-based Research (Grant No. T45-701/22-R) and Shenzhen Science and Technology Innovation Commission (SGDX20220530111405040).
 Part of the described research work is conducted in the JC STEM Lab of Robotics for Soft Materials funded by The Hong Kong Jockey Club Charities Trust.
-We are deeply grateful to Lufan Ma for the contribution in polishing up this paper. .
+We are deeply grateful to Lufan Ma for the contribution in polishing up this paper.
 We would also appreciate Tong Yang for providing the DINO discriminator script.
-Besides, we are grateful to Lufan Ma for polishing up the details of the paper.